 Just remember to add the eggs one at a time, incorporating each egg in before adding the next.
 And stir vigorously.

 Although most recipes say to pipe the puffs using a pastry bag, I find it much easier to use a small scoop.
 I use the kind typically used for scooping out cookie dough – a couple of squeezes of the handle will release the dough ball onto the baking sheet quickly and easily.

-I used a 1 1/2-inch scoop which made 22 puffs.
+I use a 1 1/2-inch scoop for these puffs.

 Be sure to bake the puffs until they feel slightly crispy when tapped.
 If you take them out too soon, the puffs will collapse.

 Yes!
 I often double the recipe for parties.
 When making a double recipe, I find it easier to use my stand mixer to beat in the eggs (unless you’re looking for a really good arm workout).
 Be sure to still beat in the eggs one at a time.

 Can I make these ahead of time?